aaronicsubstances/bridge-arithmetic/README.md

   - exercises for which only inferior solutions exist at the moment in the form of trial and error, to counteract any misconceptions around cross checking.
 This is because cross checking is an activity that becomes far more important once the student leaves arithmetic study and enters advanced math study, starting with algebra.
   - training students in formula or function application once a definition is given with examples.
 This training has two goals:
-     - serves to counteract misconception in algebra (and even arithmetic involving fractions and negative numbers) that math is always intuitive
+    - serves to counteract misconception in algebra (and even arithmetic involving fractions and negative numbers), that the operations to be performed in arithmetic expressions are intutive or can always be known beforehand.
+This is because arithmetic expressions can involve function application, and some math operators are actually notational shortcuts for functions.
     - makes it possible to present arithmetic algorithms to students in the language of formula application.
   - helping students to be responsible for memorization and proficiency in math
   - summary of arithmetic algorithms and tables which can serve as a reference for a teenager to use to solve exercises on his own, ie during a stage when he is not practising for memorization and proficiency.
   - fallback arithmetic algorithms that students can be introduced to if necessary (and if permitted by school authorities).